-Potentially fraudulent or abusive practices are referred to Regulatory Affairs and the Compliance Hotline at (844) 208-2110

-- Potential under and over utilization are referred to the Utilization Management which can be reached at (800) 608-2667 - Coordination of care for results or facilitation are referred to the Utilization Management which can be reached at (800) 608-2667 - Opportunities for improvement are referred to the Utilization Management Department at (800) 608-2667 - Breaches of adherence to confidentiality and HIPAA policies are referred to the HIPAA Compliance Hotline at (844) 208-2110 - Potential quality issues identified through UM activities are referred to the QI department - Barriers to accessibility and availability of services are referred to Provider Network Operations at 877-874-8323 and QI Departments, as appropriate
+- Potentially fraudulent or abusive practices are referred to Regulatory Affairs and FBHP Compliance Hotline at (844) 208-2110. - Potential under and over utilization are referred to the UM and the Chief Medical Officer. - Coordination of care for results or facilitation are referred to the UM and the Chief Medical Officer and Utilization Management at (800) 608-2667. - Opportunities for improvement are referred to the Utilization Management (UM) and the Chief Medical Officer and to Utilization Management Department at (800) 608-2667. - Breaches of adherence to confidentiality and HIPAA policies are referred to the HIPAA Compliance